Confidentiality & Medical Records

 In accordance with the GDPR regulations, patients may request to see their medical records.
 Such requests should be made through the practice manager.
 No information will be released without the patient consent unless we are legally obliged to do so.
 Further information on Accessing Medical records can be found Here

 Complaints and Duty of Candour

 We make every effort to give the best service possible to everyone who attends our practice.

 However, we are aware that things can go wrong resulting in a patient feeling that they have a genuine cause for complaint.
 If this is so, we would wish for the matter to be settled as quickly, and as amicably, as possible.

-To pursue a complaint please contact the practice manager who will deal with your concerns appropriately.
+To pursue a complaint please contact the Practice Manager who will deal with your concerns appropriately.
 Further written information is available regarding the complaints procedure which is available by referring to the attached document below.
 The practice also has an obligation to comply with the Duty of Candour legislation - a copy of the annual return to Scottish Government is available by contacting the Practice Manager.

 The NHS operate a zero tolerance policy with regard to violence and abuse and the practice has the right to remove violent patients from the list with immediate effect in order to safeguard practice staff, patients and other persons.
 Violence in this context includes actual or threatened physical violence or verbal abuse which leads to fear for a person’s safety.
 In this situation we will notify the patient in writing of their removal from the list and record in the patient’s medical records the fact of the removal and the circumstances leading to it.